Udayhrmt45/Udayhrmt45/README.md

    <li>🌱 I’m currently learning Blockchain through Udemy</li>
    <li>💞️ I’m looking to collaborate on Web Development</li>
    <li>📫 Reach me on <a href="https://www.linkedin.com/in/uday-hiremath-0b9119292?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BnFkyiHqMTt6ZNGJL6PAxaw%3D%3D">LinkedIn</a></li>
-   <li>⚡ Fun fact: Take a look at my first HTML project on GitHub—what a remarkable journey it's been since then!</li>
  </ul>
 <!---
 Udayhrmt45/Udayhrmt45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.